lucasoskorep/lucaso.io/content/articles/projects/keyboard-review.md

-Title: model y
+Title: Project X
 Date: 2010-12-03 10:20
-Category: models
+Category: Projects
+Authors: Lucas Oskorep

+{% for article in articles %}
 Following is a review of my favorite mechanical keyboard Following is a review of my favorite mechanical keyboard Following is a review of my favorite mechanical keyboard